Advice

 • A debit card, credit card, prepaid travel card, or similar card that allows the withdrawal of cash; or

-• A card or voucher supplied as part of a loyalty programme (other than a card supplied in exchange for a reduction in customer loyalty points [so purchased gift cards that are purchased via points are included and vouchers that given away as part of a promotion are excluded].
+• A card or voucher supplied as part of a loyalty programme (other than a card or voucher supplied in exchange for a reduction in customer loyalty points.)

 • A card or voucher redeemable only for goods or services at a limited time event (such as a festival, concert, etc.)